-- (1) Te Pūkenga may refuse to confirm an award or may revoke an award if satisfied that - a. the requirements were not fully met - b. the award was affected by a learning integrity matter, serious breach or dishonest practice in relation to the award - c. ākonga made a materially untrue or misleading statement related to gaining the award. - (2) Te Pūkenga may revoke any award conferred or issued in error. - (3) Revoking an award is regarded as final and ākonga records are amended. - (4) Cancellation of awards decisions are made by the Chief Executive of Te Pūkenga.
+- (1) Te Pūkenga may refuse to confirm an award or may revoke an award if satisfied that - a. the requirements were not fully met - b. the award was affected by a learning integrity matter, serious breach or dishonest practice in relation to the award - c. ākonga made a materially untrue or misleading statement related to gaining the award. - (2) Te Pūkenga may revoke any award conferred or issued in error. - (3) Revoking an award is regarded as final and ākonga records are amended. - (4) Cancellation of awards decisions are made by the business division and reported to Te Poari Akoranga via the business division academic committee report.